-The city was built around 1577 by Guru Ram Das and the place was called Ram Das Pura.
-The population came under the spiritual inspiration of Guru Nanak in the beginning of the 16th century.
+The city was built around 1577 by Lord Ram Das and the place was called Ram Das Pura.
+The population came under the spiritual inspiration of Lord Nanak in the beginning of the 16th century.
 The city is famous for the Golden Temple – the most important place of worship for the Sikhs and people of other religions as well.
-The city has numerous Gurudwaras, temples, mosques, churches, forts, galleries, gardens, libraries, memorials and museums.
+The city has numerous Sikh and Hindu temples, mosques, churches, forts, galleries, gardens, libraries, memorials and museums.
 It is famous for several fairs, festivals and folk dances.

-You will be taken for a small snapshot of Golden Temple in the late evening to watch the religious ceremonies that take place every night.
-The holy book Granth Sahib is treated with utmost regard and worshipped and rested every night.
+If time permits , you will be taken for a small snapshot of Golden Temple in the late evening to watch the religious ceremonies that take place every night.
+The holy book Granth Sahib is treated with utmost regard and worshiped and rested every night.
 Come back to hotel and spend overnight in the city of the gold, Amritsar.

-The temple is surrounded by a man-made pool built by Guru Ram Das in 1577.
-The temple was built repeatedly by the Sikhs facing repeated persecution until 1809 when it was rebuilt in marble and copper by Maharaja Ranjit Singh who overlaid the sanctum with gold foil later in 1830.
+The temple is surrounded by a man-made pool built by Lord Ram Das in 1577.
+The temple was built repeatedly by the Sikhs facing repeated persecution until 1809 when it was rebuilt in marble and copper by King Ranjit Singh who overlaid the sanctum with gold foil later in 1830.
 The name Golden Temple was coined for the same reason.

-Cover these places and return to the hotel to spend the night in the night.
+Cover these places and return to the hotel to spend the night.
 Accommodation is in the city of roses, Chandigarh.

 Get transferred to Rishikesh by road after finishing your breakfast.
 The city is located at the foothills of the Himalayas in northern India and is known as the 'Gateway to the Garhwal Himalayas' and 'Yoga Capital of the World' for a number of yoga centers.
 The city hosts the annual International Yoga Festival.
 There is a strong belief among people that if you meditate in Rishikesh, you would attain Moksha.

-Rishikesh has a number of temples and the Ganga Aarti performed at dusk at the TriveniGhat is popular with visitors.
+Rishikesh has a number of temples and the evening prayer of the holy river Ganga performed at dusk at the TriveniGhat is popular with visitors.
 NeelkanthMahadev Temple is a popular local pilgrimage situated in the forest 28 km from Rishikesh.
-Another spot is the VashishthaGuha (Cave of Sage Vashishtha) located at 21 km up from the town.
+Another spot is the VashishthaGuha (Cave of Sage Vashishtha) located at 21 km from the town.